Status attainment: History

+Social Capital and Status Attainment

+Social capital refers to the resources and opportunities people acquire through their relationships, networks, and connections.
+Researchers argue that family support, mentorship, and access to higher networks can influence educational and occupational status attainment.
+People from higher backgrounds are more open to access better support than people with lower socioeconomic backgrounds.
+This contributes to unequal social mobility outcomes (Cal Poly, Kerbo).

 In the United States

 The occupation of household heads, their level of education, and household income are highly correlated with status attainment and capital.
 A strong indicator that points to the variation of status attainment is measured through various standardized achievement tests, that reflect academic aptitude.
 Therefore, the ascribed ability and relation to the constellation of household, strongly affects educational attainment.
 Academic performance and aptitude carries an influence on status attainment since the highest level of education attained, is a strong predictor of an individual's future occupational positions and the type of work they qualify for.

-In a study conducted by Blane et al. (2005) it was found that the higher the IQ in childhood the higher the social class in middle life.
-Furthermore, it was found that the IQ at age 11 was significantly related to occupational class at middle life.
+Studies have demonstrated that unequal funding in schools, neighborhood resources, and access to higher education continue to shape status attainment in the United States.
+Inequality in education can affect disadvantages groups' opportunities (Taylor & Francis, 2024).

 Encouragement from family and friends will affect education and occupational attainment.
 These aspirations create an expectation of achieving a certain educational level or occupation.
 Educational attainment strongly influences occupational attainment.
 It is clear that all of these factors are linked together and continue to affect each other throughout one's lifespan.

 Status attainment in the U.S. is the process of acquiring positions in educational and occupational hierarchies.
 Major influential factors include: parental social background, cognitive ability, motivation and education.
 Very trivial, but nonetheless imperative to one's starting status, family background and upbringing play a major role in status attainment.
 For example, being born into a wealthy family gives an individual a better starting point than an individual being born into poverty.